dotmat3/github-recommender-system/README.md

 ## Demo

-Using the notebook as backend we realized a small demo which gives the possibility to inspect the reccomendations for all the users in the dataset.
-Moreover, it let define a fake user, selecting the repositories that he starred.
+Using the notebook as backend we realized a small **demo** which gives the possibility to inspect the recommendations for all the users in the dataset.
+Moreover, it allows to define a fake user, selecting the repositories that he starred in order to test the system.

-The demo is available at the following link, [https://recommend-hub.netlify.app/](https://recommend-hub.netlify.app/).
+The demo is available at the following link: [https://recommend-hub.netlify.app/](https://recommend-hub.netlify.app/).

+## Technologies
+The system is implemented using the Python language and the following libraries:
+- `pyspark` as the distributed framework
+- `pandas` to work with data
+- `matplotlib` and `seaborn` to perform the EDA

+Moreover, for the Web server the following technologies have been used:
+- `flask` and `ngrok` Python libraries for the back-end
+- `React.js` for the front-end